Northern Kentucky Drinking Water Quality

 Northern Kentucky's water utility has had no violations in the past 3 years, indicating excellent compliance with EPA drinking water regulations.

 Northern Kentucky's water utility uses chlorine or chloramine to disinfect the water supply.
-This is a safe and common practice required by the EPA.
+This is a standard practice required by the EPA to prevent waterborne illness.
 The taste is usually more noticeable in warm weather or near treatment facilities.
 To reduce chlorine taste, let water sit in an open pitcher for 30 minutes, use a refrigerator filter, or install a carbon filter on your tap.

 Northern Kentucky's tap water primarily comes from surface water sources.
 Surface water is collected from rivers, lakes, and reservoirs, then treated before distribution.
 The water is provided by NORTHERN KENTUCKY WATER DISTRICT.